 I also wondered why no one had ever mentioned this to me before now.
 Why hadn’t someone said something when Benjamin was so sick?
 At least I would have known what to do when Jackson got here and wouldn’t be going through this again.

-I've been supplementing for a day and a half now, and I break down and cry every time I give him a bottle.
-I continue to pump and let him nurse, but it's just not enough to keep him healthy and full.
+I’ve been supplementing for a day and a half now, and I break down and cry every time I give him a bottle.
+I keep pumping and letting him nurse, but sometimes it just isn’t enough to keep him fully satisfied.
+I never imagined I’d feel so heartbroken about breastfeeding, but it’s been really tough.

 Second-time breastfeeding, by Patty